 Please see the sample resolutions on the following two pages.
 You can find more detailed information on the AMSA Web site (www.amsa.org), in your Chapter Officers Conference binder, and in the Official Call document.
-The Chair (Lauren Sachs, stal@www.amsa.org) and Vice-Chair (Jennifer Jackson, jtal@www.amsa.org) of the House of Delegates would also be happy to assist you.
+The Chair (Jennifer Jackson, stal@amsa.org) and Vice-Chair (Lauren Hughes, jtal@amsa.org) of the House of Delegates would also be happy to assist you.